MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 : During the glyph **reading** sequence, the middle plate will glow green.
 Any player standing on the middle plate is shown which side is first for the following glyph sequence, shown by its back glowing.
 The middle monolith's back cannot be seen from the middle plate.

 : During the glyph sequences, a player must stand on the correct plate to reveal which next plate needs to be held down.
 Holding down all three plates will grant Brand of the Initiate to the player who stood on the final plate.
+If the left and right plates are held down simultaneously before the glyph reading sequence's plate activates and all three plates become activated, it presumably gives it to whoever would have finished it normally.

 : If a sequence is done out of order (or presumably if too much time elapses), a text line is printed in chat that the glyphs are released and lights all plates on fire and turns them glowing red, dealing damage for every couple of ticks that players are touching them.
 When all players are off the plates, the glyphs become unreleased.
 If the glyphs are released for too long, the raid gets architected.